charlestietjen/Trilogy-HW-Week-6-ReadMe-Generator/README.md

 ## Installation
 This application requires Node.js to run and depends on Inquirer for it's user prompts.
-You can install all dependencies by typing "node i" in a cmd or terminal window while in the root directory of the application.
+You can install all dependencies by typing "npm i" in a cmd or terminal window while in the root directory of the application.

 ## Usage